influxdata/docs-v2/content/v2.0/get-started.md

    Enter nothing for an infinite retention period.
 7. Confirm the details for your primary user, organization, and bucket.

-InfluxDB is now initialized with a primary user, organization, and bucket.
+InfluxDB is now initialized with a primary user, organization, bucket, and authentication token.
+(For instructions on viewing your token via CLI or UI, see [View tokens](/v2.0/security/tokens/view-tokens/).)
 You are ready to [write or collect data](/v2.0/write-data).

 {{% note %}}